 On 8 November 2019, the court delivered its oral verdict, finding two former employees of the Company guilty of false accounting, market manipulation and obstructing the supervisory activities of CONSOB and that the Company had breached Italian corporate liability legislation.
 In so doing it imposed a fine of EUR 3.45 million on the Company as well as ordering confiscation of EUR 88 million.
 On 12 May 2020, the court issued the detailed reasoning for the verdict (including the rationale for the penalties imposed).
-The Company has appealed the decision to the Milan Court of Appeal.
-The penalties will not be enforceable until all appeals have been concluded.
+The Company appealed the decision to the Milan Court of Appeal.
+On 6 May 2022, the Milan Court of Appeal delivered its oral verdict, overturning the first instance judgment and acquitting the two former employees of the Company of all charges.
+The court also overturned the first instance judgment in respect of the Company and quashed the EUR 3.45 million fine and EUR 88 million confiscation order imposed on the Company.
+The detailed reasoning for the verdict is expected to be filed within 90 days, following which the decision may be appealed to the Italian Supreme Court.

-In addition, the Company is involved in a number of separate civil or administrative matters relating to the Transactions including those described further below
+In addition, the Company is involved in a number of separate civil or administrative matters relating to the Transactions including those described further below.

 In July 2013, a claim was issued against former directors of MPS, and the Company, by the shareholder group Fondazione Monte dei Paschi di Siena ("FMPS").
 The grounds of the FMPS claim were similar to those on which the MPS claim was founded.
 The level of damages originally sought by FMPS was not less than EUR 315.2 million.
 In September 2020, the Company, without admitting any wrongdoing, entered into a settlement agreement with FMPS pursuant to which FMPS waived its claim against the Company.
-The Company and FMPS have applied to the court to discontinue the proceedings brought against the Company.
+The proceedings have since been discontinued.

 In January 2018, a claim before the Italian Courts brought by two Luxembourg investment funds and their management company (collectively referred to as Alken) was served on the Company.
 The claim was made against the Company, MPS, four MPS former directors and a member of MPS's internal audit board, and sought monetary damages of approximately EUR 434 million on the basis of allegations similar to those made in the MPS and FMPS claims, as well as non-monetary damages in an amount left to be quantified by the Judge.
 In July 2021, the court rejected all of Alken's claims.
+In February 2022, Alken appealed the decision to the Milan Court of Appeal.